We are glad to announce a new release of EnjoyHint (v.3.0) web tool for adding interactive hints and tips to your site or app.

 Besides, you can learn what step you are on by the class enjoyhint-step-* ( where * stands for the step number).

-We’ve also updated the logics for the key press event.
+We’ve also updated the logic for the keypress event.
 Now the key tells EnjoyHint to go to the next step when you click on the button defined by the keyCode.